matteo-hertel/Courses/PHP/SolidPrinciples/Readme.md

 Definition: A client should not be forced to implement an interface that it does not use

 A class should not be forced to implements interfaces that it will not use

+## D ##

+Name : Dependency Inversion principle

+Definition: High level module should not depend on low level module, instead they shoul depend on abstraction, low level module should too

+Depend on abstraction not concretion, a class should not depend from a specific implementation but should depend from abstraction or contract